Global Understanding Component

 You will consult with your advisor to develop a plan to satisfy the Global Understanding Requirement.
 The requirement may be met by one of the following:

-- HESA Study Tour: Participate in one of HESA's annual two- to three-week summer study tours.
+- HESA Study Abroad: Participate in one of HESA's annual two- to three-week summer study abroad programs.

 - International Internship: Participate in one of HESA's summer internships.
 You must immerse yourself in the host culture for at least one month.